JeffersonLab/remoll_solid/generators/halld/README.md

 provided by the root software package.
 Once converted use the script scripts/HallD_LH_xs.cc to generate LUND files and kinematics plots

+currently the bggen generator is only for proton target, the rate is cooked by a root script to calculate hadron rate for neutron by using isospin symmetry: pi+ rate from proton target is equal to pi- rate from neutron target.
+Isospin rotation, rate calculation and lund output is done by the root script in scripts/HallD_gen_lund.cc

 ## List of files modfied in bggen to enable electro-production